Symbolism of CCCP

 When cosmonaut Yuri Gagarin became the first human to orbit Earth in 1961, the letters CCCP blazoned across his helmet were broadcast to millions.

-They symbolized a state determined to compete with the United States not only in arms, but in scientific and technological achievement.
+They symbolized a state determined to compete with the United States not only in arms, but in scientific, cultural and technological achievement.

 At home, life under the CCCP was shaped by a planned economy, censorship, and the state’s omnipresent role in housing, healthcare, and education.